ashimakeshava/NBP_setup/README.md

 ```html
 https://localhost:8888
 ```
 Voila!
-You can now access your data and write code in jupyter notebook
+You can now access your remote data and code using jupyter notebook